Friday, 29 December 2006

 .

-Do you have other sites?
+Do I have any other sites?
 Was/is this your first?

 Back in 2003 I started a website called whisperexchange.com.
-The idea was to put people with inside information in touch with each other quickly.
+The idea was to put people with inside horse racing information in touch with each other quickly.
 The truth was it became too big to quick.
 I had over 500 subscribers to my daily newsletter in no time and I didn’t have the time or technology to take it further.
-Tipexchange.co.uk now provide a service similar to what I had in mind for my site.

 .

-What was your inspiration for starting your blog/website?
+What was my reason for starting a blog/website?

 I had two main aims – the first was to diarise what I was doing so that I could learn from my mistakes and the second was to try and be an inspiration to the people out there who feel you need money to make money.
 Matt from Punt.com left a comment on my blog at the start of 2007 which I’ve remembered ever since – he said “big things are possible from small beginnings".